quantsbin/BiblioPixel/doc/overview/The-animation-section.md

 solve your problem - there are more types of animation than all the other class types put together.

+The `animation` section works together with the `run` section to describe all timing.

+The `animation` section determines how the light colors change over time, while the `run` section describes more general information - like the frame rate (in frames per second or fps), or how many times the animation is repeated.

 # Each `animation` section is different.

-The parameters in the section depend entirely on the `animation` itself.
+The parameters in the section depend entirely on the type `animation` itself.
+Each type of animation has a documentation page - check that for erxamples.

 Examples: